ebird/auk/README.md

 --------

 [eBird](http://www.ebird.org) is an online tool for recording bird observations.
-The eBird database contains nearly 500 million sightings records making it among the largest citizen science projects in history and an extremely valuable resource for bird research and conservation.
+Since its inception, nearly 500 million sightings records have been collected, making it among the largest citizen science projects in history and an extremely valuable resource for bird research and conservation.
 The full eBird database is packaged as a text file and available for download as the [eBird Basic Dataset (EBD)](http://ebird.org/ebird/data/download).
 Due to the large size of this dataset, it must be filtered to a smaller subset of desired observations before reading into R. This subsetting is most efficiently